 Together for a sustainable outdoor life in the archipelago

-Welcome to a sustainable and memorable experience in the wild, beautiful nature of Bohuslän, West Sweden
+Welcome to a sustainable experience in the Paddlers’ Paradise of West Sweden

 Between Gothenburg and the Norwegian border, the district of Bohuslän, West Sweden stretch out.
 Here you meet a harsh landscape with over 8,000 islands, where the granite shifts from pink to black.
 A salty coastline that offers protected conditions between islands and skerries and more exposed areas with open water.
 As the seasons change, the colours of the ocean, the light from the sky and the coastal landscape’s population do as well.
 The migratory birds come in the spring, the seals move further out in the summer and occasional visitors such as porpoises, dolphins and whales have been seen.
 Bohuslän is known as one of the world’s last wilderness areas, according the international news agency CNN who has listed Bohuslän on the top 10 list, amongst others.
 The archipelago of Bohuslän, Paddlers’ Paradise of West Sweden, invites you to come visit a sensitive nature with high natural values.

 Warmly welcome to support our work and spread information about the association and the information you find here.

-Hållbar Skärgård (Sustainable Archipelago) is a non-profit association that wants to help you take part of the Swedish right of public access to nature in a sustainable way, ie in harmony with nature.
+The NGO Hållbar Skärgård wants to help you take part of the Swedish right of public access to nature in a sustainable way, in harmony with nature.
 To camp on an island is a unique opportunity that does not exist in so many other places in the world …